-Most small business owners don’t know what business vehicle depreciation is, let alone how to calculate it.
+Most new small business owners don’t know what business vehicle depreciation is, let alone how to calculate it.
 Considering the deduction can lead to some serious tax savings, it’s important you understand what you’re entitled to.

 What is business vehicle depreciation?

 Car depreciation, or decline in value, is the cost of the vehicle spread over its effective life.
-Any business owner who uses a vehicle as part of their commercial operation is entitled to claim back the cost as a tax deduction.
+Any business owner who uses a vehicle as part of their commercial operation is entitled to claim back the cost as a tax deduction when tax time arrives.

-How do I claim car depreciation?
+How do you claim car depreciation?

 Depending on your eligibility, you can choose to claim business vehicle depreciation using either general depreciation or simplified depreciation rules.
 Some points to consider when making a depreciation claim include:

 - The cost or original value of the car: Depending on the value of the car, you may immediately rule out some depreciation methods (such as the instant asset write-off for vehicles, which has a price cap).